objectionary/eo-json/README.md

   "name"
   "eugene"

-# 'find' returns an array empty (if the item wasn't found)
+# 'found' returns an array empty (if the item wasn't found)
 # or with one element (if the item was found)

 # How to get object from map by key
-mp2.find "name" > res
+mp2.found "name" > res
 if. > name
   res.is-empty
   "unnamed"